How to Fix Your Progesterone to Estrogen Ratio For The Last Time

 - Menopause symptoms

 This is where I am going to part ways with many natural doctors or better stated semi-natural doctors.
-In 2017 the standard “go-to” treatment for estrogen dominance is hormone replacement therapy (HRT) using progesterone to increase progesterone while leaving estrogen the same and thus improving the Pg/E2 ratio.
+In 2018 the standard “go-to” treatment for estrogen dominance is hormone replacement therapy (HRT) using progesterone to increase progesterone while leaving estrogen the same and thus improving the Pg/E2 ratio.
 While not everyone is doing this, the vast majority are.

 (I also note that this is an oversimplified example but illustrates the point.)

 I personally have a problem with hormone replacement therapy and I think you should too.
 The problem is that nobody seems to be asking the deeper question of why these ratios are off in the first place!
 Why in 2018 do so many women need HRT when in even as recent as the year 2000 you were hard pressed to find a women on HRT?

 I thought natural practitioners were supposed to be looking for the root cause?

 What happened to the days when the physician would dig deep into their wisdom and knowledge base for answers rather than simply prescribing “natural” hormone replacement therapy?
 If you are missing your ovaries and or uterus, or have other extenuating circumstances then there may be a valid reason for hormone replacement, but otherwise the most natural way to balance your hormones permanently is to avoid adding hormones altogether.